 Opportunities at YCELP

 The Environmental Performance Index (EPI), a project of the Yale Center for Environmental Law & Policy, is a biennial report that ranks 180 countries according to their performance on 20 indicators of sustainability.
+The Center is looking for a full time Research Assistant for the summer to assist with the writing and communications needs for the EPI.
+Click Here for more details.

 Visiting Clinical Professor of Law Marianne Engelman-Lado is searching for a research assistant, preferably a law student, to begin work immediately.
 Interest in work over the summer or in the fall also welcome.
 Responsibilities will include both legal and factual materials related to issues of environmental justice and will require reviewing and analyzing cases and information.
 Please submit a short statement of interest (no more than one page) and a resume to email@example.com